Abul-Firdaws/alx-fe-reactjs/github-user-search/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:5173`
+The application is available at `https://mygithub-search.vercel.app/`

 ### 4. Build for Production